pdjr-n2k/ProcessQueue/README.md

 # ProcessQueue

-Library implementing an array based, fixed size, generic circular queue.
+ADT implementing an array based, fixed size, generic circular queue.

 The queue implementation includes a method for registering a callback function that can process a queue element and a process method for